Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Alcohol

 Alcohol

 Alcohol (ethanol) is one of the most common substances in human households.
-Whether in beverages like beer, wine, or spirits, in disinfectants, or fermented foods – alcohol is ubiquitous.
-While humans can usually tolerate alcohol in limited quantities, even a small amount of ethanol poses a significant poisoning risk for dogs and cats.
-Pet owners often underestimate the toxicity of alcohol for their pets, as even very small amounts can cause severe health consequences and even be life-threatening.
+Whether in drinks like beer, wine, or spirits, in disinfectants, or in fermented foods—alcohol is everywhere.
+While people usually tolerate alcohol in limited amounts, even a small amount of ethanol poses a significant poisoning risk for dogs and cats.
+Pet owners often underestimate how toxic alcohol is for their pets, as even very small amounts can cause severe health consequences and can even become life-threatening.

 The most important facts at a glance

-However, the most important measure remains prevention: pet owners should always store alcohol-containing substances safely and protect their animals from access to alcoholic beverages and food.
-Special caution is advised during celebrations and social gatherings when alcohol is more accessible and pet owners’ attention may wane.
+However, the most important measure remains preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring.: pet owners should always store alcohol-containing substances safely and protect their animals from access to alcoholic drinks and foods.
+Extra caution is needed during parties and social gatherings, when alcohol is more easily accessible and owners’ attention may lapse.

 Causes, development and progression

-Alcohol (ethanol, ethyl alcohol) easily diffuses through cell membranes.
-Alcohol is absorbed by ingesting alcohol-containing substances (drinks, confectionery, bread dough) or through the skin (alcohol-based disinfectants).
+Alcohol (ethanol, ethyl alcohol) diffuses easily through cell membranes.
+Alcohol is ingested by eating alcohol-containing substances (drinks, confectionery, bread dough) or through the skin (alcohol-based disinfectants).

 Mechanism of action

-The remaining alcohol is excreted through breath, urine, and feces.
+The remaining alcohol is excreted via the breath, urine, and feces.

-Dogs and cats are considered more sensitive to alcohol compared to humans.
+Compared with humans, dogs and cats are considered more sensitive to alcohol.

-As little as 3–8 g/kg body weight can be fatal for dogs.
+As little as 3–8 g/kg body weight can lead to Death in dogs.

-For cats, 6 g/kg body weight is stated as a lethal dose.
+For cats, 6 g/kg body weight is given as a lethal dose.

 Symptoms of intoxication